 The State House and LOB are a few blocks west of I-93 exit 14 in Concord.
 From either direction getting off I-93, turn west (toward the golden dome, away from the Merrimack River).
 Go under the highway and through the next two traffic lights, then turn left onto Main Street.
 The State House is a block ahead on the right; the LOB is behind the State House, a block further away, on State Street.

 Always allow at least ten minutes to find a parking space in downtown Concord, especially on days with House/Senate sessions or on days with hearings on high-profile bills.
 Read the City of Concord’s parking information; that page includes a useful map.
 Some spaces and garages have kiosks at which you’ll pay for parking time; those machines can take coins or credit/debit cards.
 If a space has a conventional meter, you’ll need quarters.
+The PayByPhone app (available from Google Play and the App Store) allows for cashless transactions.

 Voice of experience here: if you get a ticket, you can pay it at the police station on Green Street, behind the LOB.
 I like to clear mine up before I head home.